AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports/learner-transcripts.md

 ## Overview

-The Learner Transcripts in Adobe Learning Manager (ALM) allows administrators to track learner progress at a granular level across courses, modules, learning paths, and certifications.
-The transcript data helps performance reviews, compliance tracking, audits, and external reporting needs.
+The Learner Transcript in Adobe Learning Manager (ALM) allows administrators to track learner progress at a granular level across courses, modules, learning paths, and certifications.
+The transcript data helps in performance reviews, compliance tracking, audits, and external reporting needs.

 >[!NOTE]
 >
 >Learner Transcripts are available for download by administrators, custom administrators, managers, or learners.

+The Learner Transcript download experience and the resulting file differ based on user role.
+Administrators and custom administrators can generate transcripts for multiple learners and have access to broader data sets, while learners can only download their own transcript via their profile settings.
+The UI for downloading also varies: admins use the Reports section, whereas learners access transcripts from their profile.
+The downloaded files may contain different columns and levels of detail depending on the role and permissions.

-In case of learners, they must launch their profile settings and then download their learning transcripts as an Excel file.
+In the case of learners, they must launch their profile settings and then download their learning transcripts as an Excel file.
 This transcript, generated for an individual learner, details their personal learning journey.
 It includes the names of learning paths, courses, instances, and modules, along with key dates like enrollment, completion, and deadlines.
 It also tracks their progress through status, grades, quiz scores (including highest scores and maximums), and attempts taken.
 Additionally, it shows training IDs, durations, unenrollment dates, prices, and any submission comments.
 This report provides a comprehensive overview of a single learner's engagement and performance.

 Organizations may use the Learner Transcripts to add the learning behavior data to an enterprise data warehouse, where one may want to combine learning data with other enterprise data to analyze correlations between learning behavior and other process data.